AMD earnings confirm it’s biting into Intel’s market share

 It isn’t always easy to tell how much share AMD is gaining, as it mixes revenue from both processors and graphics in the same Computing and Graphics division.
 This quarter, that division saw revenues increase to $1.12 billion, up 95 percent from a year ago, thanks to sales of both Ryzen processors and the Radeon graphics line.

 AMD was expected to earn an adjusted 9 cents a share for the first quarter ended March 31, compared with a loss of 4 cents a share a year earlier.
-Revenues were expected to be $1.57 billion, up from $984 million a year earlier.
+Revenues were expected to be $1.57 billion, up from $1.18 billion a year earlier.
 Actual results came in at 11 cents a share in net income on revenues of $1.65 billion.
+(Update: Corrected year ago figure based on AMD’s new adoption of revenue recognition regulation).

 Last week, AMD launched its second-generation Ryzen desktop chips.
 Zen-based architecture can process 52 percent more instructions per clock than the previous generation.
 AMD rolled out its faster Zen-based Ryzen chips a year ago, and now the Zen technology is permeating through the whole product line.
 The first Ryzen chips debuted in March 2017, and by October 2017, AMD reported a return to profitability.
 AMD also launched its Epyc Zen-based server chips last summer, and in February it launched Ryzen mobile accelerated processing units, which combine a processor and graphics on a single chip.
 AMD also debuted its high-end, 16-core Threadripper processor, a contender for the fastest desktop processor, in August.